brainchart/brainchart/docs/source/index.rst

-Check out the :doc:`usage` section for further information

-Check out the :doc:`tutorial` section for modelling walk-through on simulated data
+Check out the :doc:`usage` section for further information Check out the :doc:`scripts` section for further information Check out the :doc:`tutorial` section for modelling walk-through on simulated data

 .. note::